Continuing Education Activity

 Because of the irreversible binding of AADC, carbidopa can decrease or deplete peripheral levels of serotonin, dopamine, norepinephrine, and epinephrine.
-Additionally, research has demonstrated that the irreversible binding of PLP to cause nutritional deficiencies of vitamins B3 and B6.
-Specific carbidopa induced dyskinesias, including “facial twitching and head bobbing,” have also been described.
+Additionally, research has demonstrated that the irreversible binding of PLP causes nutritional deficiencies of vitamins B3 and B6.
+Specific carbidopa-induced dyskinesias, including “facial twitching and head bobbing,” have also been described.

 Carbidopa alone has few contraindications; however, because its administration is always in combination with levodopa, it shares the same risks.
 Because of limited data, carbidopa should not be used in those under 18 years old and should be avoided in pregnancy.
 It is contraindicated to give carbidopa/levodopa capsules along with nonselective monoamine oxidase inhibitors due to a risk of hypertension.
 These include but are not limited to phenelzine, isocarboxazid, and tranylcypromine.
 Any nonselective MAO inhibitor should be stopped at least two weeks prior to beginning treatment with carbidopa/levodopa.

 The use of carbidopa alone does not call for any specific monitoring.
-The monitoring of all PD patients for motor symptoms is necessary for creating drug schedules that are in alignment with disease progression.
+Monitoring all PD patients for motor symptoms is necessary for creating drug schedules that align with disease progression.
 Co-prescribing carbidopa/levodopa with specific drugs may require monitoring for potential adverse effects.
 Using carbidopa/levodopa with selective MAO-B inhibitors and certain antihypertensives poses a risk for postural hypotension and should be monitored appropriately.
 Additionally, concomitant use with tricyclic antidepressants may have some association with hypertension and dyskinesias.